shikharmittal04/echo21/docs/detexp.rst

 Before anything I want to clarify that I always work with :math:`1+z` and NOT :math:`z`.
 So wherever, I write redshift I talk about :math:`1+z`.
 To avoid confusion I have used the capital letter zed ('Z') to represent :math:`1+z`.

-Moving on to the main content of this section, when you do not specify the redshift range the code will evaluate the quantities at default redshifts.
+Moving on to the main content of this section, when you do not specify the redshift range, the code will evaluate the quantities at default redshifts.
 This default has 2300 values defined by the array ``Z_default`` given below.

 .. code:: python